prathamreetworkspace/ghost/README.md

     ```bash
     node signaling-server.js
     ```
-    You should see logs like `Signaling server listening securely on port 3001`. **Leave this terminal running.**
+    You should see logs like `Signaling server listening securely on port 3001`. **Leave this terminal running.** This server needs to be running constantly for users to connect and find each other.

 **4. Configure Next.js App Environment Variable:**